rebekajakob/calculator/README.md

 # calculator
-A little calculator programmed in Python
+A little calculator programmed in Java